Why Do I Have High Electricity Delivery Charges?

 Fees are based on your meter readings, measuring the amount of electricity you use during a set period.
 Although there are fixed costs and other components associated with your TDSP charges, higher demands are generally the primary cause of high electricity delivery charges.

 Energy Providers are billed after the TDSP Delivery Charges are assessed on a monthly basis.
-Because these charges are tariff-based, they apply to all customers based upon classification, and they are not bypassable.
+Because these charges are tariff-based, they apply to all customers based on classification, and they are not bypassable.
 Also, it is important to remember that the TDSP charges for you and your home are going to be the same amount regardless of who you have as your Retail Electric Provider (REP).

 You will notice certain delivery charges are billed on a monthly basis, and some are billed on a usage basis (per kilowatt-hour).
 For this reason, the total electricity delivery charges amount will vary each month depending on your monthly kilowatt-hour usage.
 Of course, the more electricity you use, the higher your bill will be.
 Therefore, if you see high electricity delivery charges, this is why.